Phone: +65 9446 6721

 Managerial accounting, Financial accounting, Corporate governance

-My other research examines mandatory information transmission channels that affect corporate investment, the effects of peer information on employee performance evaluation, and the roles of performance measurement in incentive contracts to drive managerial decisions.
+My other research examines the effects of financial information transmission on investment through a mandatory disclosure channel, the effects of peer information on employee performance evaluation, and the effects of performance measurement in incentive contracts on motivating particular managerial decisions.

 Please visit my website linked above for more information.